z-esmaily/Eyeglasses_Removal/README.md

 - `"TestDataAndResults/removed_by_prop"` (results)

 These can be changed using the `--input_dir` and `--save_dir` arguments.

+Below is some examples for mask completion and post-processing:
 ![Eyeglasses Removal Using Mask Completion_for github](https://github.com/user-attachments/assets/79826e6e-a5d6-47d1-a255-9ff2757d9e16)
 ![Post-processing of eyeglasses mask images_for github](https://github.com/user-attachments/assets/a738923c-7ff6-462b-aa94-42aebf86f7a3)